Jani Maria wears a Yankees cap and a jacket indoors.

 -

 Jani Maria Morales is a Puerto Rican multidisciplinary artist working across ceramics, wood, metal, and digital sculpture.
+She is currently earning her BFA in Sculpture from SUNY Purchase.
 Her practice explores the intersections of identity, memory, and material, drawing on personal narrative and historical research to create sculptural works that embody emotional depth and cultural resonance.

-Guided by a deep respect for craft and storytelling, Jani uses traditional and digital tools to shape forms that speak to ancestral knowledge, colonial legacies, and the politics of visibility.
-Her work investigates how material choices can be vessels for memory and resistance.
+Guided by a deep respect for craft and storytelling, Jani utilizes traditional and digital tools to shape forms that resonate with ancestral knowledge, colonial legacies, and the politics of visibility.
+Her work explores how material choices can serve as vessels for memory and resistance.

 Jani Maria.
 Sangre Verde, 2025.
 Ceramic, 14 x 9 x 5 inches.
 Image courtesy of the artist.